aidin36/tocc/libtocc/docs/source/api_reference.rst

 Another overload of ``import_file``.
 Same as the previous function, but it also accepts ``tags``.
 These tags will be assign to the copied file.

+.. function:: void libtocc::Manager::remove_file(const char* file_id)

+Deletes the specified file, both from the database and file system.

+``file_id`` is the ID of the file to be removed.
+ID of files can be gained by :cpp:func:`libtocc::FileInfo::get_id` method.

+.. function:: void libtocc::Manager::remove_file(FileInfo& file_to_remote)

+Overload of the previous function, which accepts a :cpp:class:`libtocc::FileInfo` instead of the file ID.

+.. function:: void libtocc::Manager::remove_files(const char* file_ids[], int file_ids_size)

+Deletes a list of files from the file system and the database.

+``file_ids`` is an array of files IDs to be removed. ``file_ids_size`` is the size of that array.

+.. function:: void libtocc::Manager::remove_files(FileInfoCollection& files_to_remove)

+Overload of the previous function, which accepts an instance of :cpp:class:`libtocc::FileInfoCollection` instead of an array of IDs.

 .. function:: void libtocc::Manager::assign_tags(const char* file_ids[], \
                 int file_ids_size, \
                 const TagsCollection* tags)